OSVTAC/project-recommendations/index.md

 To learn more about the committee, visit the committee's website at [https://osvtac.github.io][osvtac].
-To learn how to suggest changes to this document, view the "Project Recommendations" section of the [Documents page][osvtac-documents] of the committee's website.
+To learn how to suggest changes to this document, view the "Project Recommendations" section of the [About page][osvtac-about-recs] of the committee's website.

 ## Contents